 These are permanent 1.0 FTE (35 hours per week) positions beginning as soon as possible.

-The successful candidates will have a graduate degree in Counselling Psychology or Social Work or a related field with a minimum of 2 years of experience working in a community setting.
-Experience working with families who are dealing with relationship violence, substance misuse, mental health issues, and poverty is essential, as is an understanding of diversity, oppression, marginalization, and trauma.
+The successful candidates will have a graduate degree in Counselling Psychology or Social Work or a related field with a minimum of 1 year of experience working in a community setting.
+Experience working with the areas of relationship violence, substance misuse, mental health issues, and poverty is essential, as is an understanding of diversity, oppression, marginalization, and trauma.
 Current registration with an accredited professional organization is also required.
 Experience facilitating groups would be an asset.